Boston Logan Airport Guide

 - Baby Care Facilities - Baby changing facilities are located throughout the airport.
 You can also spot rocking chairs around the airport.

-- Children's Play Areas: There are two Kidports located airside: Terminal A, near Gate 16 • Terminal B, near Gate 29 • Terminal C, near Gate 25.
+- Children's Play Areas - There are three Kidports located airside: Terminal A, near Gate 18 • Terminal B, near Gate 29 • Terminal C, near Gate 25.

 - Cots - In the event of bad weather or massive flight cancellations, this airport has a supply of cots for stranded travellers.
 If you are stranded during a weather delay, contact an airport employee to find out when the cots are located.
 Unfortunately, the cots are not available for travellers who simply decide to spend the night in the airport.
 Due to the amount of wacky email I receive about this, I'll also let you know that cots cannot be "reserved" and I don't know where they are kept.